 As the chef prepared the fish, he carefully removed the spine and flattened the fish with the head intact.
 Two filets were separated and he suggested we sauce them both differently for a variety in flavors.
 There are many sauces to choose from, and today we went with the house blend of garlic, mustard, chipotle and soy.
 The other filet would be treated with crushed red pepper mayonnaise, olive oil and soy sauce.

 My fish was about one pound and would take twelve minutes to finish off on the grill.
 Once cooked it is plated and served with their house rice and mixed vegetables for one amazing looking plate.
-The fish was as amazing to eat as it was to see.
+The fish was as delicious to eat as it was to see.

 Lazaranda can make a mean fish just about any way you might choose including frying it whole, but grilled is how they shine the best.